 Decisions by juries will take account of transparent criteria published on the IJ4EU website.
 Aside from jury chairs, the identities of jury members are kept secret until all projects or awards have been chosen for a given grant or award cycle.

-Below are profiles of current jury chairs and past jury members.
+Below are profiles of past jury chairs and jury members.
+The IJ4EU fund will announce the jury chairs for the 2022/23 programme shortly.

 Attila Mong (chair)